krokowski0x/TraderLess/README.md

 ## Brief description

-App, in its current form, lets you check stock prices of S&P500 companies and simulate buying or selling them, with your initial account balance of 100.000 $.
+This app, in its current form, lets you check stock prices of S&P500 companies and simulate buying or selling them, with your initial account balance of 100.000$.
+There is a Medium article comming up shortly, about how to build such an app and all of the theory behind different technologies used in here.

 ## Available queries